Desigual: Digitalization

 The transformation plan adopted in 2015 required an investment of more than 80 million euros in logistics processes, IT, innovation, and the distribution network.
-RFID technology has been implemented across all Desigual stores, enabling the inventory to be managed accurately and in real time, while also establishing stock traceability from the source.
-At physical points of sale, the company uses the "Ask Me" service, allowing multiple transactions to be carried out, from exchanges or returns to making purchases.
+RFID technology has been implemented across all Desigual stores, to provide real-time inventory management and improve stock traceability throughout the supply chain.The company uses the "Ask Me" service, allowing multiple transactions to be carried out, from exchanges or returns to making purchases.
 The "Ship From Store" service has also been launched, a system that allows packages to be prepared at the closest store to the delivery point.

 As for the online channel, the company has its website and sells its products through e-tailers and flash sales.
 Created in 1998, the desigual.com website was refreshed at the end of 2019 to align it with the new brand image, featuring advances in terms of personalization, scalability, and localization.
 Available in more than 150 markets, the online store is supported by cross-border e-commerce technologies from logistics and technology partner Global-e.
 It also integrates a system of recommendations based on artificial intelligence and offers users country-specific payment methods.
 The COVID-19 pandemic brought about a change in consumption and purchasing habits which boosted digital channels.
 Since May 2020, online sales on desigual.com have recorded an average growth of 50%, with peaks of up to 70%.

+Desigual has also implemented IBM Sterling Order Management as its order management system.
+IBM describes Sterling as a platform that provides a unified view of orders and inventory and supports order fulfilment across physical and digital channels.
+Its implementation at Desigual has represented a significant advance in the company’s omnichannel capabilities, improving stock visibility, order orchestration, product allocation, and the use of inventory available across stores and warehouses.
+It has also expanded its use of advanced analytics in commercial planning and demand forecasting.
+Its Apolo project, developed with supply-chain software provider Slimstock, uses demand forecasting and geographical assortment management to optimise allocation and replenishment across stores, warehouses, and digital channels.
+The project has reduced stock levels, improved product availability, made replenishment more responsive to changes in demand, and allowed teams to devote more time to strategic activities.

+Bloomreach is used as a customer platform and as an automation and personalisation tool.
+It brings together customer data from different channels and enables Desigual to orchestrate personalised communications, loyalty initiatives, product recommendations, newsletters, and abandoned-cart campaigns across multiple countries.
+The platform has reduced the manual work required to prepare campaigns and supports the company’s objectives of improving customer experience, retention, and customer lifetime value.

+Artificial intelligence has become a broader strategic priority for Desigual.
+The company has formed teams combining business and IT professionals to develop AI projects focused on creativity, product development, demand forecasting, marketing, and operational efficiency.

 Desigual's use of blockchain technology to improve visibility in the supply chain has been noted as an "important step" towards building in more transparency and accountability into the process of meeting customer needs.